biemond/solaredge.modbus/README.md

-Homey app to receive realtime data from your SolarEdge, Growatt & Wattsonic solar installation using local Modbus TCP
+Homey app to receive realtime data from your SolarEdge, Growatt, Sungrow, Huawei, Solax & Wattsonic solar installation using local Modbus TCP

 ## Purpose
 The difference of this app and the already existing solar panels app is that this app reads the data directly from the inverter.